-from the and-so-it-goes dept
+from the that-free-market-appears-slightly-tilted-in-one-direction dept

 When it comes to the nexus between competition and regulation, competition is all too often cursed with fair-weather friends.
 For today's example, we'll take a trip down the copyright regulation rabbit hole.

 It begins with a Copyright Royalty Board (CRB) proceeding for setting webcaster rates under a statutory license in Section 114 of the Copyright Act.
 The process, called "Web IV" because it is the fourth such proceeding under this section of the Copyright Act,was announced late last year and should conclude by the end of 2015.
 By mid-December, non-interactive webcasters like Pandora and iHeartMedia will know how much they must pay to stream (or "publicly perform") recorded music to listeners from 2016-2020.

 These statutory license rates, part of a complex multi-tiered system that, as we've noted in the past, legally requires discrimination against new technologies, are set for 5-year periods and are paid to an entity called SoundExchange.
 SoundExchange is designated to collect royalties under the statutory license for certain uses of sound recordings, including Internet radio play of music.

 (Perhaps you're thinking, "wait, I thought radio stations didn't pay royalties to play records on the air?"
 You would be right: traditional terrestrial radio does not pay royalties for playing sound recordings – which has historically been defended with the argument that radio play provides valuable promotion for sound recording owners.
 But in another example of copyright law discriminating against new entrants, while conventional terrestrial radio is not compelled to pay for the public performance of sound recordings, Internet radio must pay to do the same, under Section 106(6) of the Copyright Act.)